 Have they ever helped a company mitigate (or avoid) a fine or penalty through a voluntary disclosure?

-“No” means you don’t want their first test case to be you.
+If you ask a potential ITAR consultant if they have conducted a Voluntary Disclosure and they answer with “No” then this means you don’t want their first test case to be you.
 Anything else is probably OK, as long as they don’t divulge confidential details about their clients.